HPInc/cloud_deployment_scripts/quickstart/aws/README.md

 If you don't have one, visit [https://www.teradici.com/compare-plans](https://www.teradici.com/compare-plans)

 ### api_token
-Enter the CAS Manager API token.
+Enter the Anyware Manager API token.

 Log into [https://cas.teradici.com](https://cas.teradici.com) using your Google Workspace or Cloud Identity account, click on your email address on the top right, and select **Get API token**.